 This stove has been designed to burn cleaner and more efficiently than a conventional wood burning stove.
-If used correctly this stove will burn far more efficiently than normal with the, obvious, notable feature of CLEAN GLASS.
+If used correctly this stove will burn far more efficiently than normal with the obvious notable feature of CLEAN GLASS.

 However, for this product to work properly it must be used correctly.
 It is essential that the stove has an adequate air supply for combustion and ventilation.

-The primary, secondary and tertiary air inlets must be kept clear from obstruction and blockage.
+The primary and secondary air inlets must be kept clear from obstruction and blockage.